 The province also has strong natural resource-based industries.
 A long established mining sector includes nickel and iron mines.
 The province’s vast forests support a lumber, pulp and paper industry that has adapted new sustainable practices.
 Eco-tourism is on the rise as people look to enjoy the various recreational activities that Ontario’s natural environment has to offer.

-The unemployment rate in Ontario is slightly below the national average and stands at 7.5%.
+The unemployment rate in Ontario is on par with the national average and stands at 6.8%.
 With a diverse, thriving economy, job opportunities in Ontario span the full range of professions, from agriculture to information technology.
 Job creation levels in the province have been strong in recent years, and are expected to continue.

 Ontario Standard of Living

 On average, residents of Ontario earn incomes that rank among the highest in Canada.
 Some of the costs of living, however, are high, especially with respect to housing.
-Ontario has the second-highest mandatory minimum wage at $11.00/hr.
-The effective provincial tax rate is 17.41%, the fifth-highest in Canada.
+Ontario is tied with Nunavut for the highest minimum wage at $11.00/hr.

 Ontario Residential Housing